-Indicate how completion of each task relates to reducing technological uncertainty and achieving the overall project objective(s).
-INSTRUCTIONS: (1) The Proposed Work Section may include figures, tables, and graphics.
 (2) The suggested length of the Proposed Work Section is 12 pages.
-Section 3 TEAM ORGANIZATION AND Describe and discuss the, organization, capabilities, and management of the team and how these enable successful execution of the proposed effort.
-CAPABILITIES 3.1 Organization.
-Indicate roles and responsibilities of the organizations on the proposed Project Team, e.g., subrecipient, consultant, subcontractor, or lead organization for each of the project tasks.
+Section 3 Describe and discuss the, organization, capabilities, and management of the TEAM team and how these enable successful execution of the proposed effort.
+ORGANIZATIO NAND 3.1 Organization.
+CAPABILITIES Indicate roles and responsibilities of the organizations on the proposed Project Team, e.g., subrecipient, consultant, subcontractor, or lead organization for each of the project tasks.
 Include relevant organization charts and teaming organization charts, as applicable.
 Identify Key Personnel, describe how their qualifications relate to the proposed effort, and indicate their roles and responsibilities for each of the project tasks.
 Identify previous collaborative efforts among team members if relevant to the proposed effort.
 3.2 Capabilities, Facilities, Equipment, and Information.
-Identify capabilities of the Applicant or proposed Project Team, e.g., relevant experience, previous or current R&amp;D efforts, or related government or commercial projects, that support the proposed effort.
+Identify capabilities of the Applicant or proposed Project Team, e.g., relevant experience, previous or current R&D efforts, or related government or commercial projects, that support the proposed effort.
 Identify all required facilities, equipment, and information for the proposed effort and discuss their adequacy and availability.
 Indicate any key equipment that must be fabricated or purchased.
-INSTRUCTIONS: (1) This Section may include figures, tables, and graphics.(2) The suggested length of the Team Section is 4 pages.
-Section 4 TECHNOLOGY TO MARKET The significant impact sought by ARPA-E depends upon successful projects finding a path to large-scale adoption.
-ARPA-E projects are not required to achieve commercial deployment by the end of the period of performance, but the agency asks the Applicant to define a reasonable path for the proposed technology toward commercial adoption.
+INSTRUCTIONS: (1) This Section may include figures, tables, and graphics.
+(2) The suggested length of the Team Section is 4 pages.
+Section 4 The significant impact sought by ARPA-E depends upon successful projects TECHNOLOGY finding a path to large-scale adoption.
+ARPA-E projects are not required to TO MARKET achieve commercial deployment by the end of the period of performance, but the agency asks the Applicant to define a reasonable path for the proposed technology toward commercial adoption.
 4.1 Technology to Market Strategy.
 Describe how the proposed technology is expected to transition from the lab to commercial deployment, including a description of the eventual product, potential near- and long-term market entries, likely commercialization approach (startup, license, etc.), specific organizations expected to be involved in the transition (partners, customers, etc.), and the commercialization timeline.

-Section 5 BUDGET Discuss manufacturing, cost, and scalability risks associated with the technology.
+Discuss manufacturing, cost, and scalability risks associated with the technology.
 Describe anticipated resource needs for the next phase of development following the end of the ARPA-E project.
 Explain why the proposed research is not being pursued by industry today.
 Discuss the anticipated roles for the proposed research team in the commercialization of the technology.

 4.2 Intellectual Property.

-Describe existing intellectual property, if any, that will be used to develop the new intellectual property and Discuss new intellectual property and data that is anticipated to be created as part of this effort, if any.
-INSTRUCTIONS: (1) The Technology to Market Section may include figures, tables, and graphics.
-(2) The suggested length of the Technology to Market Section is 4 pages.
+- Describe existing intellectual property, if any, that will be used to develop the new intellectual property; and - Discuss new intellectual property and data that is anticipated to be created as part of this effort, if any.

+INSTRUCTIONS:

+- (1) The Technology to Market Section may include figures, tables, and graphics. - (2) The suggested length of the Technology to Market Section is 4 pages.

+Section 5 BUDGET

 Indicate the budget, in US dollars, and provide a high-level budget summary, demonstrating that the budget is reasonable and appropriate for the proposed effort.

 5.1 Budget Breakdown.

-Provide in tabular form following the template give below, a breakdown of Task Name [Task #1] [Task #2] [Task #3] Technol ogy-to- Market Total Replace "Pl the name of names shot Expand or of or tasks (ro rime" with of the sub- uld clearly contract th name of trecipient of corresponde table as [Sub #2] he primary r sub-cont d to major (lead) ent ity and "Su ties, if appli icable.
-Task 12.4.
+Provide in tabular form following the template give below, a breakdown of the project budget by entity and major task in US dollars.

+Task [Prime] [Sub #1] [Sub #2] [Sub #3] [Sub #4] Total

+Name

+[Task #1]

+[Task #2]

+[Task #3]

+Technol

+ogy-to-

+Market

+Total

+Replace "Prime" with name of the primary (lead) entity and "Sub #n" with the name of the sub-recipient or sub-contractor entities, if applicable.
+Task names should clearly correspond to major tasks listed in Section 2.4.
+Expand or contract the table as needed to add/subtract entities (columns) or tasks (rows).

+5.2 Budget Summary.